On a problem of optimal transport under marginal martingale constraints

 \subsection{The cost function $h(y-x)$ in the usual setup}

-It seems worthwhile to mention the following variant of Theorem \ref{LessThanK} that is part of the classical theory of problem \eqref{big_cost}, even if we are not aware that it has been noticed in the literature in this form.
-In fact for a family of special costs we can bound the number of parts the mass can split in while it is transported optimally.
+It seems worthwhile to mention that Theorem~\ref{LessThanK} is the martingale variant of a result that belongs to the theory of the classical problem \eqref{big_cost}.
+We mention it below in Theorem~\ref {ClassicLessThanK} because we are not aware that it has been recorded in the literature in this form.
+In fact for a family of special costs we can bound the number of parts the mass can split in if it is transported optimally.
 Note that this number is not attained for every pair $(\mu,\nu)$ (see \cite{RuUc00}).
-The similarity with Theorem \ref{LessThanK} relies on the fact that we want to count the number of intersection points of $\graph(h')$ with affine lines on the one hand, and with horizontal lines on the other hand. \begin{them} Let $k$ be a positive integer and let $h:\R\to\R$ be a twice continuously differentiable function such that the cost function $c:(x,y)\mapsto h(y-x)$ satisfies the sufficient integrability condition with respect to probability measures $\mu$ and $\nu$.
+The similarity with Theorem~\ref {LessThanK} lies in the fact that we want to count the number of intersection points of $\graph(h')$ with affine lines in the martingale case, and with horizontal lines in the classical setup.

+\begin{them} Let $k$ be a positive integer and let $h\dvtx \R\to\R$ be a twice continuously differentiable function such that the cost function $c\dvtx (x,y)\mapsto h(y-x)$ satisfies the sufficient integrability condition with respect to probability measures $\mu$ and $\nu$.
 Assume also that $C(\mu,\nu)<+\infty$.